terra-money/docs/docs/How-to/Manage-a-Terra-validator/Overview.md

 Validators and their delegators earn the following fees:

-- **Compute fees**: To prevent spamming, validators set minimum gas fees for transactions included in their mempool.
-Fees are then dispersed proportional to a validator's stake at the end of every block.

-- **Stability fees**: To stabilize the value of Luna, the protocol charges a small transaction fee on every Terra transaction, capped at 1 TerraSDR.
-Fees are then dispersed proportional to a validator's stake at the end of every block.

-- **Swap fees**: A small spread is charged on atomic swap transactions between Luna and any Terra currency, which is then used to reward validators that faithfully report oracle exchange rates.
+- [Gas](./fees.md#gas): Compute fees added on to each transaction to avoid spamming.
+Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

+- [Stability fees](./fees.md#stability-fees): Fees added on to any transaction to provide stability in the market, capped at 1SDT.
+The fee rate is variable and called the tax rate.

+- **Swap fees**: The fee for swapping Terra stablecoin denominations is called a [Tobin tax](./fees.md#tobin-tax).
+Exchanges between Terra and Luna are subject to a [spread fee](./fees.md#spread-fees).

+For more information on fees, visit the [fee page](./fees.md).

 Validators can set commissions on the fees they receive as an additional incentive.